Research Project 1: University Foundations: Towards a Philanthropic Model for West Africa’s Public Universities

 The size, scope and impact of philanthropic organizations on development assistance have never been greater.
 In the United States, recent data indicates that revenues, expenditures, and assets in the sector are growing.
 International foundations are experiencing strong growth.
 Much more than an American phenomenon, efforts to document transnational trends in philanthropic, not-for-profit, and civil society-led initiatives reveal a burgeoning global model.
-This research project aims to highlight the role of American philanthropy in development aid through the relationship of international foundations with private and public universities, research institutes, cultural centers, schools and continuing education in the Global South.
+This research platform aims to highlight the role of philanthropy in development aid through the relationship of international foundations with private and public universities, research institutes, cultural centers, schools and continuing education in the Global South.
 This research project is hosted by Fondation Maison des Sciences de l’Homme in Paris.

 Philanthropy in Education initiative

 This initiative is organized and facilitated by NORRAG which has put together a global symposium series.
-The opening event took place in Geneva in November 2017, followed by a joint presention in Mexico City in March 2018, a symposium in Beijing in January 2018, and several upcoming events in South Africa and the UAE.
-We are currently working on an editing volume Philanthropy in Education: Diverse Perspectives and Global Trends.
+The opening event took place in Geneva in November 2017, followed by a joint presention in Mexico City in March 2018, a symposium in Beijing in January 2018, and several events in South Africa and the UAE.
+We published together a volume, Philanthropy in Education: Diverse Perspectives and Global Trends.
 The volume includes chapters from authors with diverse voices on the many ways in which philanthropic actors are engaging not only with local education sectors, in a variety of countries including Brazil, Peru, Nigeria, the USA and India, but also larger trends in the sector such as new approaches to finance, the role of global policy partnerships and expanded possibilities for corporate social responsibility through corporate foundations.

-Fabrice Jaumont’s participation in this symposium series is made possible with the support of Carnegie Corporation of New York.
+My initial participation in this symposium series was made possible with the support of Carnegie Corporation of New York.